onflow/flow-go/consensus/hotstuff/cruisectl/Readme.md

 ## High-Level Design

-The `BlockTimeController` It observes the current view rate and adjusts the actual `block-rate-delay` it introduces when proposing blocks.
+The `BlockTimeController` observes the current view rate and adjusts the timing when the proposal should be released.

-In practice, we are observing the past and present output of a system (view rate), updating a compensation factor (block rate delay) to influence the future output of the system in order to achieve a target system output value.

-A common tool for solving this class of problem is a [PID controller](https://en.wikipedia.org/wiki/PID_controller).
+It is a [PID controller](https://en.wikipedia.org/wiki/PID_controller).
 The essential idea is to take into account the current error, the rate of change of the error, and the cumulative error, when determining how much compensation to apply.
 The compensation function $u[v]$ has three terms:

 - $P[v]$ compensates proportionally to the magnitude of the instantaneous error
 - $I[v]$ compensates proportionally to the magnitude of the error and how long it has persisted